 The Chime Credit Builder also has no foreign transaction fees, a $0 annual fee, and reports activity to all three major credit bureaus.

 What we don’t like: You can’t earn any rewards on your everyday purchases with the Chime Credit Builder.
-You’re also required to open a Chime® Checking Account with eligible direct deposit to qualify for this card.
+You’re also required to open a Chime® Checking Account to qualify for this card.

 Read our full Chime Credit Builder Secured Visa review for more details.